Prepare to upgrade Mattermost#

 Upgrade from releases older than v5.35#

 Customers upgrading from a release older than Mattermost v5.35 should expect extended downtime when upgrading to v6.0 due to the introduction of backend database architecture introduced in v5.35.
 This upgrade path isn’t recommended for large installations.
 We recommend upgrading to the latest Extended Support Release (ESR) first before upgrading to Mattermost v6.0.
-See the Mattermost changelog documentation for additional details.
+See the unsupported legacy releases documentation for additional details.

 If you’re upgrading from a version prior to Mattermost v5.0, you can’t upgrade directly to v6.0.
 Instead, we strongly recommend approaching the upgrade in phases, starting with an upgrade to the latest ESR first, followed by the upgrade to v6.0.
 During the first phase of updates, you must also modify your service file to work with the binary changes introduced with the v5.0 release.
 Your execution directory should point to the Mattermost base directory (i.e. /opt/mattermost), and your binary should point to the mattermost binary (i.e. /opt/mattermost/bin/mattermost).